 While equal employment opportunity is manifestly important for economic justice, the ability to travel to and from work is just as crucial.
-Inadequate transportation access is one of myriad impediments to job access for African Americans and one that is often caused by discriminatory government action.
+Inadequate transportation access is one in a myriad of impediments to job access for African Americans and one that is often caused by discriminatory government action.
 This is the case in the cancellation of Baltimore’s Red Line light rail system.

 In particular, these decisions had a direct impact on the extent and quality of public transportation.
 Many cities, because of public transportation shortages and infrastructural weaknesses, failed to create reliable public transportation systems that penetrated all areas.
 Black communities were thus denied meaningful connection to areas where jobs were most plentiful.